 If you can’t fit clothes in your suitcase, stuff them in a zip-up pillowcase instead.
 Close up the zipper and carry it on board with you.
 Not only will you free up space in your suitcase, but you’ll also have a comfy pillow to rest on during your flight.

-Most airlines don’t count pillows as personal items, so you won’t sacrifice any space with this super-easy trick.
+Note, some airlines count pillows as personal items, so you should verify with the airline ahead of time.

 Most airline mobile apps give you easy access to your boarding pass, seat assignment, and flight status, along with a plane tracker and options for buying in-flight extras.
 Plus, you can check in to your flight 24 hours ahead of time and avoid the extra line at the airport.

-Download the airline’s mobile app one to two days before your flight to access all the travel tools you need in one place.
+Download the airline’s mobile app one to two days before your flight so you don’t forget.

 Without consciously thinking about it, people tend to prefer the direction of their dominant hand.
 Since most people are right-handed, most people will turn right.